 Besides the basic and obvious benefit exercising brings to the body, yoga can sharpen our children’s minds and give them the ability to focus, build self-confidence, and develop a sense of self discipline.
 Yoga teaching with our children on a regular practice will help them become more aware of themselves and listen to what their bodies say.
 Through this type of awareness, change and growth can be seen in positive ways.

 Yoga teacher training now takes focus on how to bring yoga into our schools or geared toward the shorter attention span of younger students.
 A yoga teacher can make a difference and help a student through self-discovery before they are directed by what society expects from them.
 At this point and age a child’s approach to life is unique and through yoga they are encouraged to use their creativity and explore.
 They are guided to free their anger, fears, and sadness and to trust in their inner self.
-This allows them to shine and for their heart and minds to be in synch.
+This allows them to shine and for their heart and minds to be in sync.

 Through yoga teacher training many instructors are realizing that through yoga you are providing the tools of awareness and that children express this awareness so clearly and with their own level of wisdom that they earn their own level of respect.
 Children have turned the tables many times on their own teachers to where they have become the teachers themselves.